Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 - Enable the feature flag and refresh the app.
 You'll see a green banner that says the page is served from GitHub.

 Once done, set the flag to `disabled` so that traffic is being served by the app.

-# Validate Dynatrace Tags

-In your Dynatrace tenant, open the `Transactions and Services` page and navigate to the `unleash-demo` service.

-Ensure that your service is tagged with the following:

-`keptn_project:website`, `keptn_service:front-end` and `keptn_stage:production`

-These tags are created when you [installed the Dynatrace service on Keptn](https://keptn.sh/docs/0.6.0/reference/monitoring/dynatrace) .
-If you do not see these tags, please **STOP** and ensure you follow this instructions linked above.

-This tutorial **WILL NOT WORK** without those tags.

 ----